galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
 The three tags used to mark the different sets of content are : document, slide only, and spoken.
 They can be used interchangeably for paragraphs or in line text.
 The document tag hide the content of the block in the slide show, but displays it in the hands-on document.
-Here, I am hidding a table that would be counter-productive in the slide show, but display it in the main document.
+Here, I am hiding a table that would be counter-productive in the slide show, but display it in the main document.
 The slide only tag hide the content in the hand-on document and display it in the slide show.
 In this example, I am displaying the image of the hand-on document on the right.
 I don't wish to include this image in the main document to avoid an infinite loop of self screenshots.
 Finally, I am currently voicing the content of the spoken tag, that does not appear in either support.
 :::::::::